FAQ

 Orphaned wells are wells that have been abandoned and have no legally or financially responsible party.
 This may happen when the company operating a well dissolves or goes bankrupt, as they do regularly throughout the oil and gas boom-and-bust cycle.
 It has been documented that larger companies sometimes shed their reclamation liability by selling assets like marginal wells at low costs to smaller companies that hope to squeeze out the last bit of oil at the end of the marginal wells’ economically useful life.
 Smaller companies are more likely to go bankrupt due to market fluctuations, causing wells to become orphaned.

-The Bureau of Land Management, the agency in charge of onshore federal oil and gas leasing, defines well reclamation as a process to restore lands to a condition “equal to or closely approximating” their original natural state, which involves plugging the well, removing structures and reshaping and revegetating the land around the wells.
+The Bureau of Land Management, the agency in charge of onshore federal oil and gas leasing, defines well reclamation as a process to restore lands to a condition “equal to or closely approximating” their original natural state, which involves plugging the well, removing structures, and reshaping and revegetating the land around the wells.

-Abandoned and orphaned wells can damage the environment and pose significant risks to public health by leaking methane gas, contaminating surface water and groundwater, fragmenting habitats, eroding soil, and interfering with agricultural land use.
+Abandoned and orphaned wells can damage the environment and pose significant risks to public health by leaking methane gas, contaminating surface water and groundwater, fragmenting habitats, eroding soil, and interfering with agricultural and recreational land use.

 When a well is orphaned on federal land, the Bureau of Land Management (BLM) uses the operating company’s bond to cover the costs of any remaining reclamation work.
 If the amount of the bond is insufficient, taxpayers are forced to cover the costs of reclaiming the orphaned wells.

 The Bureau of Land Management is required by the Mineral Leasing Act of 1920 to obtain adequate bonds or other financial assurances from operators to cover the cost of well reclamation before they can start drilling a new well on federal lands.
 If an operator adequately reclaims their wells, the Bureau will return the bond to the operator.
-If not, the bureau uses the bonds to cover at least some of the costs of reclamation.
+If not, the Bureau uses the bonds to cover at least some of the costs of reclamation.

-The Government Accountability Office (GAO) estimates that reclamation costs can range from $20,000 per well to $145,000 per well.
-However, the most extreme estimates are as low as $3,069 and as high as $603,000.
-In 2019, the Interstate Oil and Gas Compact Commission (IOGCC) reported that the national average for reclamation cost per well is $24,000.
+The Government Accountability Office (GAO) estimates that reclamation costs can range from $20,000 per well to $145,000 per well, with the most extreme estimates as low as $3,069 and as high as $603,000.
+The Bureau of Land Management estimates that the cost to plug a well and reclaim the surface ranges from $35,000 to $200,000, with an average cost of $71,000.

 Reclamation costs can vary drastically depending on the depth and location of individual wells.
 Deeper wells are more costly to reclaim, with cost typically increasing proportionally with depth.
 And wells in locations that are difficult to reach, such as the middle of a river, also cost more to reclaim.

 Additionally, technological improvements in oil and gas extraction have changed how operators use federal land and changed the cost to reclaim the land afterwards.
 Oil and gas companies today are drilling deeper than they did in the 1950s and 1960s, which means wells are more costly to clean up.
-These changes in reclamation costs should be factored into new bond minimums.
+These changes in reclamation costs needed to be factored into new bond minimums.

 Related Posts